-What reviewers are saying
+What reviewers Say

 Must read 🏆 A masterful tale of love, conflict, and revenge depicting a young man's journey to adulthood in war torn Central Europe.